bede/grate/README.md

 <div align="center"><img src="deacon.png" width="180" alt="Logo"></div>

 Fast minimizer-based search and depletion of FASTA/FASTQ files and streams.
 Default parameters balance sensitivity and specificity for microbial (meta)genomic host depletion, for which a validated prebuilt index is available.
-Classification sensitivity, specificity and required memory can be tuned by varying *k*-mer length (`-k`), minimizer window size (`-w`), and the number or proportion of required index matches (`-m`) per query.
+Classification sensitivity, specificity and memory requirements can be tuned by varying *k*-mer length (`-k`), minimizer window size (`-w`), and the number or proportion of required index matches (`-m`) per query.
 Minimizer `k` and `w`  are chosen at index time, while the match threshold `m` can be varied at filter time. `m` can be specified either as a minimum integer of minimizer matches (default is 2), else a minimum proportion of minimizer hits between 0.0 and 1.0.
+Short and/or paired reads are supported: matches in either mate causes both mates in the pair to be retained or discarded.
+Sequences can optionally be renamed for privacy and smaller file sizes.
+Deacon reports filtering performance during execution and optionally writes a JSON summary on completion.
+Deacon natively supports gzip, zst and xz compression formats detected by file extension.

 Building on [simd-minimizers](https://github.com/rust-seq/simd-minimizers), Deacon is capable of filtering long reads at >250Mbp/s (Apple M4) and indexing a human genome in <30s.
-Short and/or paired reads are fully supported albeit more slowly.
 Peak memory usage during filtering is 5GB for the default panhuman index.
-Sequences can optionally be renamed for privacy and smaller file sizes.
-Deacon reports filtering performance during execution and optionally writes a JSON summary on completion.
+For best performance, avoid writing gzip output directly.

 Benchmarks for panhuman host depletion of complex microbial metagenomes are described in a [preprint](https://www.biorxiv.org/content/10.1101/2025.06.09.658732v1).
 Among tested approaches, Deacon with the panhuman-1 (*k*=31, w=15) index exhibited the highest balanced accuracy for both long and short simulated reads.
 Deacon was however less specific than Hostile for short reads.